Eliezer Publishing Press Release

 The name of the publishing house is a joint effort from the founders: Fader lost a child who was to be named Eliezer, which is also a nod to the renowned author and Holocaust survivor, Elie Wiesel.
 Comerford chose Tristan, one of her mother’s favorite names.

-Eliezer Tristan Publishing is now accepting 50 applications for spots that the company will publish in an initial round.
-Fader and Comerford welcome any writer who is passionate about mental health and survival, regardless of whether they are currently published authors or not.
+Eliezer Tristan Publishing initially opened their call for queries in the summer of 2017.
+Since that time, the company has grown extensively.
+Fader and Comerford welcome any writer who is passionate about mental health and survival.